-- Align the reward practices with the Bank's strategy & values so as to support the successful execution of the strategy in a risk aware manner. - Make transparent to all stakeholders SABB's compensation principles and processes. - Ensure internal equity of compensation. - Cost effective reward solutions.
+- Align the reward practices with the Bank's strategy & values so as to support the successful execution of the strategy in a risk aware manner.

+- Make transparent to all stakeholders SAB's compensation principles and processes.

+- Ensure internal equity of compensation.

+- Cost effective reward solutions.

+- Ensure certainty in reward processes.